yjlim-larr/Reinforcement_learning/Policy_gradient/PPO/README.md

 # Summary
-Standard policy gradient methods perform one gradient update per data sample, we propose a novel objective function that enables multiple epochs of minibatch updates.
-The new methods, which we call proximal policy optimization (PPO), have some of the benefits of trust region policy optimization (TRPO), but they are much simpler to implement, more general, and have better sample complexity (empirically).
+Standard policy gradient methods perform one gradient update per data sample, we propose a novel objective function that enables multiple epochs of minibatch updates. **The new methods, which we call proximal policy optimization (PPO), have some of the benefits of trust region policy optimization (TRPO), but they are much simpler to implement, more general, and have better sample complexity (empirically).**

-___
-1. Sample Complexity: 학습에 사용된 sample들의 다양성 정도
-2. Robustness: 모수의 변화에 민감하게 반응하는 정도
-3. Data efficiency: 얻어진 data sample에서 얻어내는 정보의 양의 정도
-4. scalable: 모델을 키울수록 다른것들이 더 추가되어야 하는 정도
-___

 ## Introduction
 Although many reinforcement learning methods are considered so far, still there is room for improvement in developing a method that is scalable (to large models and parallel implementations), data efficient, and robust (i.e., successful on a variety of problems without hyperparameter tuning).
 Q-learning (with function approximation) fails on many simple problems and is poorly understood, vanilla policy gradient methods have poor data effiency and robustness; and **trust region policy optimization (TRPO) is relatively complicated, and is not compatible with architectures that include noise (such as dropout) or parameter sharing (between the policy and value function, or with auxiliary tasks).
 This paper seeks to improve the current state of affairs by introducing an algorithm that attains the data efficiency and reliable performance of TRPO, while using only first-order optimization.**

 1. We propose a novel objective with clipped probability ratios, which forms a pessimistic estimate (i.e., lower bound) of the performance of the policy
 2. To optimize policies, we alternate between sampling data from the policy and performing several epochs of optimization on the sampled data

 ## Background
 1. **Policy gradient Methods:**